 It is a criminal offence for anyone to supply or use the register for anything else.

-The open register is an extract of the electoral register, but is not used for elections.
+The Open Register is an extract of the Electoral Register, but is not used for elections.
 It can be bought by any person, company or organisation.
-For example, it is used by businesses and charities to confirm name and address details.
-The personal data in the register must always be processed in line with data-protection legislation.
+More about the Open Register.